Lissy93/dashy/docs/deployment.md

 - Get the code: `git clone git@github.com:Lissy93/dashy.git && cd dashy`
 - Edit the `./public/conf.yml` file and take a look at the `docker-compose.yml`
 - Start the container: `docker compose up`

+### Other Container Engines

+Docker isn't the only host application capable of running standard Linux containers - [Podman](http://podman.io) is another popular option.
+Unlike Docker, Podman does not rely on a daemon to be running on your host system.
+This means there is no single point of failure and it can also support rootless containers, which is perfect for Dashy as it does not require any sudo privileges.
+Podman was developed by RedHat, and it's source code is written in Go, and published on [GitHub](https://github.com/containers/podman).

+Installation of the podman is really easy, as it's repository is available for most package managers (for example; Arch: `sudo pacman -S podman`, Debian/ Ubuntu: `sudo apt-get install podman`, Gentoo: `sudo emerge app-emulation/podman`, and MacOS: `brew install podman`).
+For more info, check out the [podman installation docs](https://podman.io/getting-started/installation).
+If you are using Windows, then take a look at Brent Baude's article on [Running Podman on WSL](https://www.redhat.com/sysadmin/podman-windows-wsl2).
+Since it's CLI is pretty much identical to that of Dockers, Podman's learning curve is very shallow.

+To run Dashy with Podman, just replace `docker` with `podman` in the above instructions.
+E.g. `podman run -p 8080:80 lissy93/dashy`

+It's worth noting that Podman isn't the only container running alternative, there's also [`rkt`](https://www.openshift.com/learn/topics/rkt), [`runc`](https://github.com/opencontainers/runc), [`containerd`](https://containerd.io/) and [`cri-o`](https://cri-o.io/).
+Dashy has not been tested with any of these engines, but it should work just fine.

 ### Deploy from Source